-Gender stereotypes in advertisements is a common tactic used by many brands and products to reach their target audience.
-Through the “Gender Stereotyping in Digital Advertising Survey” – where 500 consumers, specifically 250 men and 250 females, were surveyed, we uncovered four situations that often come to light in creative advertising.
+Gender stereotypes in advertisements is a common tactic used by many brands and products to reach their best target audience.
+In the “Gender Stereotyping in Digital Advertising Survey” – where 500 consumers, specifically 250 men and 250 females, were surveyed, we uncovered four situations that often come to light in creative advertising.

 The company Choozle recently conducted a survey on gender stereotyping in advertising and surfaces some interesting facts for a good takeaway.